vinayulli/voicetechforall-challenge-ims-toucan/README.md

 ---

+# Using finetuned model

+1. create a virutal environment
+2. install using requirements.txt
+3. run run_simple_GUI_demo.py script to launch the gradio UI.

+run_simple_GUI_demo.py will download finetuned tts model checkpoint from https://huggingface.co/vinaybabu/finetuned-ToucanTTS and other required files from https://huggingface.co/Flux9665/ToucanTTS

 # Text-to-Speech for over 7000 Languages

 IMS Toucan is a toolkit for training, using, and teaching state-of-the-art Text-to-Speech Synthesis, developed at the